top of page

 Advantages of Sharing Boards

-• Encourages guest interaction
+• Encourages guest interaction and conversation

-• Attractive and impressive
+• Attractive and impressive presentation

-• Simplifies logistics and reduces serving time for caterers.
+• Simplifies logistics and reduces serving time for caterers

 Disadvantages of Sharing Boards

-• Difficult to control portion sizes
+• Difficult to control portion sizes, leading to potential waste

 Expert Tips